AarishShah22/kimera-dsg-lite/README.md

 #### 1. Install the Kimera Semantics library from official repository: [Kimera-Semantics](https://github.com/MIT-SPARK/Kimera-Semantics).

-#### 2. Download dataset from [uHumans 2](https://web.mit.edu/sparklab/datasets/uHumans2/) office dataset.

-#### 3. Replace the launch file under kimera_semantics_ros/launch with the file provided in this repository, modify the location of dataset in launch file.
+#### 2. Replace the launch file under kimera_semantics_ros/launch with the file provided in this repository, modify the location of dataset in launch file.

-#### 4. Launch Kimera-Semantics with following commands:
+#### 3. Launch Kimera-Semantics with following commands:

 - In one terminal, run